 My biggest mistake of the year.
 I’m sure I’m not alone on this one.

 I put too much in my 2018 action plan and to-do lists.
-The problem with giving myself too many things to do is that I become overwhelmed and I freeze, and therefore I do nothing.
+The problem with giving myself too many things to do is that I become overwhelmed, stressed and I freeze, and then nothings gets done.